What Is Thai Chicken Satay?

 The turmeric in the marinade will stain everything it touches.
 Bowls, cutting boards, hands, clothing, counter surfaces.
 Wear gloves when mixing the marinade.
 Use bowls and cutting boards you do not mind staining.
 The staining is the sign that the turmeric is present and doing its job, coloring the chicken the warm yellow that is the visual signature of Thai satay.
 Accept the staining as the cost of the color.

 My mother and her sisters made satay over a small charcoal grill similar to the one used for Moo Ping.
 The same coals, the same steady turning, the same smoke finding everyone in the vicinity before the chicken was done.
-If you are making both satay and Moo Ping for the same meal, as you absolutely should consider, the same charcoal grill handles both and the two dishes together make a spread that any Thai market would recognize.
+If you are making both satay and Moo Ping for the same meal, the same charcoal grill handles both and the two dishes together make a spread that any Thai market would recognize.

 The peanut sauce improves slightly after sitting for ten minutes, as the flavors settle together.
 Make it before the chicken goes on the grill and let it sit at room temperature while the satay cooks.
-By the time the chicken is done, the sauce will be exactly right.
-Do not refrigerate it before serving, cold peanut sauce thickens and loses its pourable quality.
+Do not refrigerate it before serving.
+Cold peanut sauce thickens and loses its pourable quality.
 Room temperature is correct.

 PAIRING SUGGESTIONS